YiShanLee/HTN-shop2/README.md

 ```lisp
 (shop2-operator)
 ```
 The program will ask for domain.hddl and problem.hddl as follows.
-Please enter your domain and problem file in a form of HDDL structure.
+Please enter your domain and problem file in the form of HDDL structure.
 ```lisp
 Enter domain filepath"domain_file.hddl"
 Enter problem filepath"problem_file.hddl"